Dissolution of the Holy Roman Empire: Ideology of the Holy Roman Empire

 Although the emperors had been formally titled as "Elected Roman Emperor" since 1508, when Emperor Maximilian I took the title without the need for a papal coronation, the universalist character of the empire was sustained through the emperor's feudal authority extending beyond just the institutions that had been developed within the formal imperial borders.
 Imperial territories held by rulers of other realms remained imperial vassals.
 For instance, the kings of both Sweden and Denmark accepted vassalage in regards to their German lands until 1806, when these lands were formally incorporated into their kingdoms.
 The Reformation of the 16th century had made managing the empire more difficult and made its role as "holy" questionable.
 Despite Lutheranism and Calvinism being tolerated from 1555 and 1648 onwards respectively, Catholicism remained the only recognized faith.
-Even then, the Imperial Church diminished from the 16th century onwards, only Mainz surviving as an ecclesiastical territory by 1803.
+Even then, the Imperial Church diminished from the 16th century onwards, with some church territories secularised or always governed by the same family.
 The "holy" nature of the empire became even more questionable when the possibility of permanent peace with the Ottoman Empire, widely seen as the mortal enemies of Christian Europe, was accepted through the 1699 Peace of Karlowitz.

 Both the papacy and the Holy Roman Empire continued to claim their traditional rights of universal jurisdiction into the early modern period, that it was their right to exercise jurisdiction throughout the entire world, even if they did not have de facto control over particular territories.
-Conjointly with the papacy, the Holy Roman Empire represented the recognized centre of the Christian world, and one of the pillars upon which it rested.
+This universal jurisdiction was so enduring that English King Henry VIII felt it necessary to make it illegal to appeal to secular powers and courts outside of England.
+Conjointly with the papacy, the Holy Roman Empire represented the recognized center of the Christian world, and one of the pillars upon which it rested.
 It was always its influence and its place in the recognized world order that gave the Holy Roman Empire its true power, rather than the actual extent of its territorial domains.
-The dual rule of pope and emperor was effectively ended at the Peace of Westphalia at the conclusion of the Thirty Years' War in 1648, wherein the empire was severed from the papacy for good.
-The papacy played no role in the negotiations and in the eyes of Pope Innocent X, the peace destroyed the connection between pope and emperor which had held Europe together since the time of Charlemagne eight centuries prior.
+This uncontested Roman Imperial moral authority was effectively ended at the Peace of Westphalia at the conclusion of the Thirty Years' War in 1648.
 Where international disputes between the rulers of Europe had previously been solved and mediated by the pope and/or emperor, the 17th century saw the true emergence of the modern system of international relations and diplomacy.